Joesenny/thecontainer/src/posts/animation.md

 ---
-title: Adding CSS Animations and Transitions
+title: Spice Up Your Web Design: A Guide to CSS Animations & Transitions
-description: Learn how to incorporate CSS animations and transitions in Svelte
+description: Unleash the magic of CSS to enhance the interactive elements of your site.
 date: '2023-06-10'
 categories:
-    - SvelteKit
+    - Web Design
-    - Markdown
+    - CSS Animations
 published: true
 ---

 ## Table of Contents

-# Adding CSS Animations and Transitions to Enhance Your SvelteKit Markdown Blog
+# Boost Your Site's Appeal: The Power of CSS Animations and Transitions

-If you're looking to make your SvelteKit Markdown blog more visually appealing and interactive, incorporating CSS animations and transitions can be a great way to achieve that.
-By adding some aesthetic details to your blog's design, you can create an incredible brilliance that attracts views and keeps visitors engaged.
-In this blog post, we'll explore how you can bring life to your SvelteKit Markdown blog by incorporating CSS animations and transitions.
+In the realm of web design, there's more than meets the eye - specifically, the captivating allure of CSS animations and transitions.
+A sprinkle here, a dash there, and voila!
+Your web page transforms from a static canvas into an interactive masterpiece that keeps visitors riveted.
+This post aims to guide you on a journey through the world of CSS animations and transitions, and how they can add a touch of pizzazz to your web design.

-## Getting Started
+## The Starting Line

-To begin, we'll assume that you already have a SvelteKit Markdown blog set up.
-If you haven't, make sure to create a SvelteKit project and set up the necessary components and routes to display your blog posts.
-Once your project is ready, we can move on to adding CSS animations and transitions.
+First things first - we're starting on the assumption that you've already set up your website.
+Once the foundation is in place, it's time to decorate it with CSS animations and transitions.

-## Installation and Setup
+## Gear Up: Installation and Setup

-To get started, we'll need to install a library called `animate.css`, which provides a wide range of pre-built CSS animations.
-Open your terminal and run the following command to install the package:
+Our journey begins with a magical tool named `animate.css`, a library teeming with pre-built CSS animations.
+Summon it to your aid with the following incantation:

 ```bash
 npm install animate.css
 ```

-Once the installation is complete, we can proceed to import the necessary styles and animations into our Svelte component.
+With the installation complete, you're ready to import the necessary enchantments into your web component.

-## Importing Styles and Animations
+## Unleashing the Magic: Importing Styles and Animations

-In your Svelte component file, let's assume it's named `Blog.svelte`, add the following code to import the required CSS styles and animations:
+Let's turn our attention to your web component file.
+For the sake of our journey, let's call it `Web.svelte`.
+Follow the steps below to summon the power of the `animate.css`:

 ```html
 <script>